 \section{Abstract}

-We propose that phonons can mediate topological superconductivity on the surface of Weyl semimetals.
+We propose that phonons can intrinsically mediate topological superconductivity on the surface of Weyl semimetals.
 Weyl semimetals are gapless topological materials with nondegenerate zero energy surface states known as Fermi arcs.
 We derive the phonon spectrum and electron-phonon coupling in an effective model of a Weyl semimetal and apply weak-coupling Bardeen-Cooper-Schrieffer theory of superconductivity.
-In a slab geometry, we demonstrate that surface superconductivity dominates over bulk superconductivity in a wide range of chemical potentials.
-The superconducting gap function realizes spinless chiral $p$-wave superconductivity in the Fermi arcs, leading to Majorana bound states in the core of vortices.
-Furthermore, we show a suppression of the absolute value of the gap in the center of the arc, which is not captured by a local Hubbard attraction.
+In a slab geometry, we find that surface superconductivity dominates over bulk superconductivity in a range of chemical potentials around the Weyl nodes.
+The superconducting gap function realizes spinless chiral $p$-wave Cooper pairing in the Fermi arcs, leading to Majorana bound states in the core of vortices.
+Furthermore, we find a suppression of the absolute value of the gap in the center of the Fermi arcs, which is not captured by a local Hubbard attraction.
 The suppression is due to the nonlocal origin of electron-phonon coupling, leading to a layer dependence which has important consequences for topological surface states.

-\section{Introduction.}
+\section{Introduction}

 Topological materials hold great promise for future technological applications due to their protection from small perturbations.
-Weyl semimetals are gapless topological materials with zero energy surface states called Fermi arcs.
+Weyl semimetals are gapless topological materials with zero-energy surface states called Fermi arcs.
 The Fermi arcs connect the projection of Weyl nodes with opposite chirality \cite{Yan2017WeylRev, Armitage2018WeylRev}.
-Recent experiments suggest superconductivity occurs in the Fermi arcs of PtBi$_2$, MoTe$_2$, and TaIrTe$_4$, representing essentially two-dimensional (2D) surface superconductivity \cite{Kuibarov2024FermiArcSCNat, Schimmel2023ExpWeylSCSTM, Hoffmann2024PtBi2STM, Veyrat2023ExpWeyl2DSC, Naidyuk2018WSC, Xing2020WSC}.
+Recent experiments suggest superconductivity occurs in the Fermi arcs of PtBi$_2$, MoTe$_2$, and TaIrTe$_4$, representing essentially two-dimensional (2D) surface superconductivity \cite{Kuibarov2024FermiArcSCNat, Schimmel2023ExpWeylSCSTM, Hoffmann2024PtBi2STM, Veyrat2023ExpWeyl2DSC, Huang2025PtBi2STM, Moreno2025PtBi2vortex, Naidyuk2018WSC, Xing2020WSC}.

 Several theoretical \cite{Cho2012WSC, Wei2014WSC, Hosur2014WSC, Bednik2015WSC, Alidoust2017WSC} and experimental \cite{Qi2016WSC, vanDelft2020Apr, Shipunov2020ExpWeylSC, Bashlakov2022PtBi2phononExp, Zabala2024WeylBulkSC} studies consider superconductivity in the bulk of doped 3D Weyl semimetals.
 More recently, Ref.~\cite{Nomani2023FermiArcSCDOS} showed that there will always be a region of chemical potentials where surface superconductivity dominates due to a much larger surface density of states (DOS) compared to the bulk \cite{Bai2025WSMSC}.